jeroenj/spree-simple_product_translations/README.md

     rake spree_product_translations:install
     rake spree_simple_product_translations:install

+# Open issues
+In the current version of [Globalize3](https://github.com/svenfuchs/globalize3) there is an issue with fallbacks.
+When you add new translations in the forms, but leave some of them blank, they won't fall back to the default locale.
+This is because [Globalize3](https://github.com/svenfuchs/globalize3) only loads fallbacks when the values are nil.
+Because of the way Rails handles these attributes, they will be stored as blank strings into the database.

+If you are using the fallbacks, you might want to use [my fork](https://github.com/jeroenj/globalize3) of [Globalize3](https://github.com/svenfuchs/globalize3) in your Gemfile until it gets merged into [Globalize3](https://github.com/svenfuchs/globalize3)'s [master branch](https://github.com/svenfuchs/globalize3):

+    gem 'globalize3', :git => 'git://github.com/jeroenj/globalize3.git'

+For those interested, you can follow [the pull request here](https://github.com/svenfuchs/globalize3/pull/32).

 # To add in future releases
 * Tests
 * Configuration option for which locales te load